Best UV Sterilizer Reviews - Find What Works And What Is Affordable

 5. Green Killing Machine - Simple To Use Green Water Clarifier

 For those of you looking for an easy to use sterilizer out of the box, the Green Killing Machine is a great unit to get.
 It works internally with a pump included.
-It's small enough to fit in a small sump or inside your aquarium where you plants or rock can hide it.
+The Green Killing Machine is small enough to fit in a small sump or inside your fish tank where you plants or rock can hide it.
 This unit is not very powerful though.
 You will need to purchase this knowing it is only a UV capable of clarification, but it does a great job of clearing up green water out of the aquarium.
 Just see the differences below.

 After 6 days: